 |Woodworking Home Page||See our furniture||Getting Started||Plesums Home Page|

-I was recently asked to repair some cane chair seats.
+A few years ago I was asked to repair some cane chair seats.
 One was totally destroyed, so I agreed to try, and used it to learn the process.

 There are two distinct ways that chairs are caned.
 A chair seat with holes around the frame has a hand-woven rattan seat.
-I have not learned that process (yet).
-A groove in the seat frame uses a pre-woven rattan that is wedged into the groove, and sealed with a cane strip.
+I have not learned that process.
+A groove in the seat frame uses a pre-woven rattan, sometimes called pressed cane, that is wedged into the groove, glued, and sealed with a cane strip called a spline.
 This is the process that I learned, and therefore the service I offer.

-The pre-woven rattan is soaked in warm water for 20-30 minutes before use, so it can flex as it is pounded into the groove.
+The pre-woven rattan, sometimes called pressed cane, is soaked in warm water for 20-30 minutes before use, so it can flex as it is pounded into the groove.
 After it is trimmed, a small amount of water soluble white glue is put in the slot, before the cane spline is pressed in place.

 Here are three of the six chairs in the dining room set.